AndrewJSut/DynamicAllocationGBWM/README.md

 - Reproductions of Figures 2 & 4 (Wealth Distribution Evolution & Optimal Policy Map)

 ## Key Files:
+### `BaselineRecreation.mlx`

-- Baseline Recreation recreates  Section 4.1 of the paper
+- This recreates Section 4.1 of the paper using the base parameters given, and is used as a yardstick for the numerical experiments

+### `NumExperiments.mlx`
+- Main Run file
+- Implements the modular MATLAB functions to run experiments regarding Wealth Grid Resolution and Standard Deviation of Grid

 ## Model Overview:
 The model solves a finite-horizon dynamic stochastic control problem: